argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 # Pull Request Generator

-The Pull Request generator uses the API of an SCMaaS provider (eg GitHub/GitLab) to automatically discover open pull requests within an repository.
+The Pull Request generator uses the API of an SCMaaS provider (GitHub, Gitea, or Bitbucket Server) to automatically discover open pull requests within a repository.
 This fits well with the style of building a test environment when you create a pull request.

 ```yaml
 apiVersion: argoproj.io/v1alpha1